Skip to content

 zstyle ':completion:*' list-colors ${(s.:.)LS_COLORS}

 You can further modify the shading and appearance of CLI colors by adjusting the ANSI color scheme in your terminal profile.
-This can be done manually, with guides available for both macOS and Linux (specific to GNOME).
-Alternatively, you can use my custom profile schemes, which are detailed in the Terminal Profile section.
+This can be done manually, with guides available for macOS and Linux (specific to GNOME).
+Alternatively, you can use my custom profile schemes, with instructions detailed in the Terminal Profile section.

 Neovim Resource File

-After installing vim-plug, copy the code below into your ~/.config/nvim/init.vim file.
-With init.vim open in Neovim, initiate the plugin installation by entering :source % followed by :PlugInstall.
+To use these configurations, you'll first need to install vim-plug.
+Once installed, you can add the following code to your init.vim file.
+With init.vim open in Neovim, initiate the plugin installation by entering :source % (1) followed by :PlugInstall.

-When using :source %, you can safely ignore any errors that may appear, as they are most likely caused by Neovim searching for plugins that have not yet been installed.
+1. When using :source %, you can safely ignore any errors that may appear, as they are most likely caused by Neovim searching for plugins that have yet to be installed.

 init.vim